dmorillas/buy-recipes-test/README.md

 - I've integrated SQLite as the database solution because it's a lightweight, self-contained, and serverless database that I think for the purpose of this test was good enough.
 - You can find the DB Schema in file `src/main/resources/schema.sql`
 - You can find the pre-populated data on startup in this file `src/main/resources/data.sql`
+- For the scope of this test I've also assumed that a cart with a known id already exists in the database before being able to add a recipe.
-- I've added two enpoints to add (`POST /carts`) and delete (`DELETE /carts/:id`) for testing purposes to be able to add a new cart and delete it.
+- I've added two endpoints to add (`POST /carts`) and delete (`DELETE /carts/:id`) for testing purposes to be able to add a new cart and delete it.

 ## Possible Improvements
 - As an improvement I would consider changing the endpoint 'POST /carts/{id}/add_recipe' to 'POST /carts/{cartId}/recipes/{recipeId}'